 The NexiGo PJ40 (Gen 3) is better than the WiMiUS P63.
 The NexiGo is brighter, with much better contrast than the WiMiUS.
 While neither projector is colorful or accurate, the NexiGo is still the most colorful and accurate of the two.
 The one advantage of the WiMiUS is that it comes with a fully functioning Android TV implementation, while NexiGo's barebones implementation requires a streaming dongle to access any streaming apps.
 Otherwise, the NexiGo is clearly superior.

-The NexiGo PJ40's portability is alright.
+The NexiGo PJ40's portability is acceptable.
 It's relatively lightweight but is bigger than other comparable products, like the Epson EpiqVision Mini EF12 or WiMiUS P63.
 You also need to plug it in since it lacks an internal battery.
 It has auto keystone adjustment but only on the vertical axis, so you must manually adjust the screen geometry when moving the projector left or right.

 It doesn't have optical autofocus, but you can adjust the screen size digitally in the projector's settings.
 It also has an adjustable central front foot that you can use to help raise or lower the projector.
 Finally, it has an integrated 20W speaker system.